ooni/spec/backends/bk-005-ooni-run-v2.md

 ## 4.1 CREATE a new OONI Run link

+This creates a new oonirun link or a new version for an existing one.

+Then an OONI Run link is first created a new ID is assigned.
+In order to create new versions for an existing OONI Run link the argument `id` must be passed.
+Creating a new version may involve adding or changing translations, adding or removing tests, editing targets of existing ones or making changes to the OONI Run link metadata.

+The web UI should discourage users from making changes to the title, icon and descriptions of OONI Run links as to not confused volunteers that have installed a link.

 This operation will be performed by a logged in user that is interested in performing an OONI Run link based measurement campaign.